usnistgov/ndn-dpdk/docs/interop/YaNFD.md

 # NDN-DPDK Interoperability with YaNFD

-NDN-DPDK is interoperable with recent versions of [YaNFD](https://github.com/eric135/YaNFD), Yet another NDN Forwarder.
+NDN-DPDK is interoperable with recent version of [YaNFD](https://github.com/eric135/YaNFD), Yet another NDN Forwarder.
 This page gives a few samples on how to establish communication between NDN-DPDK and YaNFD.